CBS CEO Moonves resigns amid new allegations of sexual misconduct

 In earlier court filings, NAI had dropped support for a deal before it was sued in May by CBS for control of the company.
 The settlement does not preclude other parties from suggesting a merger or bringing other potential transactions to the board, one source said.

-Five current independent directors and one National Amusement-affiliated director have stepped down from the board of directors and six new directors have been elected, the company said.
+Five current independent directors and one National Amusements-affiliated director have stepped down from the board of directors and six new directors have been elected, the company said.

 Three of the new board members are women, each considered a trailblazer in their respective fields, bringing the total to six on the 13-member board.
 They are: Candace Beinecke, a senior partner at international law firm Hughes Hubbard & Reed; Barbara Byrne, a retired vice chairman of investment banking at Barclays, and Susan Schuman, CEO of SYPartners, a business consultancy.

 CBS said the board will schedule its annual shareholders meeting no later than Nov.
 30.